burgerian/gimp-python-animation/README.md

 - Solo layer up
 - Solo layer down
 - Solo layer: top visible
 These commands hide all but one layer, and ensure the displayed layer is selected.
+If you are stepping through multiple layers, you can use "Filters > Repeat Last" (Ctrl + F) to repeat the Solo layer up/down operation to step through the layers (unless you've applied a different filter following the last Solo layer up/down operation).

 ### Split and align layers if required